guygunaratne/guygunaratne.github.io/_posts/learning-code.md

 ---

 This will no doubt turn into a longer post.
-But one of the things I am enjoying msot about learning to code is something I haven't heard many people speak about.
+But one of the things I am enjoying most about design and development is something I haven't heard many people speak about.